Touch-N-Stars/pinsdaemon/README.md

 - **URL**: `GET /jobs/{jobId}`
 - **Response**: `JobResponse` object.

+`GET /jobs/latest` returns the newest runtime job or the persisted last-upgrade job, whichever started later.
+General runtime jobs and their captured logs are held in memory and do not survive a daemon restart; the last upgrade job is the documented persistence exception.

 ### 17. Job Logs (WebSocket)

 Stream live logs from a running job.